bhnjagtap/Customer-Segmentation-Analysis/README.md

 ## Contact

-For any questions or inquiries, please contact [your name](mailto:your.jagtapb977@gmail.com).
+For any questions or inquiries, please contact [Bhargav Jagtap](mailto:your.jagtapb977@gmail.com).